 Dog friendly beaches near the cottages in Norfolk

-One of the main reasons many people come on holiday here are the beaches.
-So many to choose from, all of them sandy, all of them great places to walk the dogs.
-The coast in Norfolk is huge and the beaches are linked so you can walk from one to another along the sand when the tide is out and many of the southern ones have areas of dunes to walk in when the tide is high.
+The coastline of Norfolk is over 90 miles long and the beaches are linked so you can walk from one to another along the sand when the tide is out and many of the southern ones have areas of dunes to walk in when the tide is high.

 Be sure to click on the links to find out much more about each beach!